-Questions on grading should go first to the grading TA.
-Your grading TA must receive questions on exam or p-set grades no more than one week after the assignment/p-set has been handed back.
+Questions on grading should go first to the TA.
+Your TA must receive questions on exam or p-set grades no more than one week after the assignment/p-set has been handed back.
 To have the grading reconsidered, take the following steps:

-- 1) Email the material to the grading TA along with a note describing specifically what you believe the problem to be.
-(Make a copy of your note and the problem set/exam for your own safekeeping.) - 2) After the TA has contacted you by email, schedule a Zoom meeting to discuss the question.
+- 1) Email the material to the TA along with a note describing specifically what you believe the problem to be.
+(Make a copy of your note and the problem set/exam for your own safekeeping.) - 2) After the TA has contacted you by email, schedule a meeting to discuss the question.